Help keep your cat safe and part of the family for as long as possible.

 It's a fact that an inside cat lives a longer, healthier life than those that wander outdoors.
 An indoor cat never faces the many dangers waiting outside such as cars, attacks by other animals, exposure to diseases, parasites and poisons.
-Cats kept inside require less veterinarian care for problems more often associated to roaming cats such as fleas, ticks, worms and diarrhea.
+Cats kept inside require less veterinarian care for problems more often associated with roaming cats such as fleas, ticks, worms and diarrhea.

-The City of St. Albert recommends that domestic felines be kept indoors, or allowed outdoors only when in an enclosed area or on a leash/tie-out with appropriate supervision.
+The City of St. Albert recommends that domestic felines be kept indoors or allowed outdoors only when in an enclosed area or on a leash/tie-out with appropriate supervision.

 Cats raised indoors are perfectly content with their world.
 Cats that have experienced the outdoors will need some time to adjust to indoor status but will eventually be perfectly content in the comforts of a home.